digitallinguistics/scription/README.md

 ## Header

-Each scription file must begin with a [YAML header][YAML header], beginning and ending with three dashes (`---`) on their own line.
-Thus every scription file must begin with a single line containing the characters `---`, without any other content, spaces, or new lines occurring before the dashes.
+Each scription file may begin with a [YAML header][YAML header], beginning and ending with three dashes (`---`) on their own line.
+Thus every scription file with a header must begin with a single line containing the characters `---`, without any other content, spaces, or new lines occurring before the dashes.

 The header content should consist of metadata about the text, in [YAML format][YAML].
-The properties included in the header must use the field names recommended for linguistic texts specified by the [Data Format for Digital Linguistics][DaFoDiL], with the exceptions that the `title` property is not required, and the `utterances` property must NOT be included.
+The properties included in the header must use the field names recommended for linguistic texts specified by the [Data Format for Digital Linguistics][DaFoDiL], with the exception that the `utterances` property must NOT be included.
 Some examples of attributes that users might include are the `title`, `abbreviation`, and `dateRecorded` properties.

 The header must end with three dashes (`---`) on their own line.

-The header may be empty, in which case it will consist of two sets of three dashes (`---`), separated by a line break.
+If present, the header may not be empty.
+At a minimum, a `title` property is required.

 ## Interlinear Gloss Schema